 Rather than award the bridge contract on a supply and erect basis, we contracted a fabricator to supply a bridge structure and we managed the site erection and installation ourselves.
 This allowed us to exert greater control over the construction process and to manage the risk ourselves.

-There are several key stakeholders that we engaged with to support the construction of the bridge.
+There were several key stakeholders that we engaged with to support the construction of the bridge.
 Scottish Water and Scottish Power have significant services that ran through the pier and abutment on the North side of the river.
 We have had to liaise closely with both parties to discuss and agree our construction methodology.

-Similarly, SEPA has a close interest in our works due to the proximity to the river and the Commonwealth Games Legacy Committee control the right of access through the games village at present so they control access to one half of the site.
-In all cases, communication is maintained via our Project Manager who ensured all issues were identified and suitable mitigation measures put in place to manage the stakeholders’ concerns.
+Similarly, SEPA had a close interest in our works due to the proximity to the river and the Commonwealth Games Legacy Committee control the right of access through the games village at present so they control access to one half of the site.
+In all cases, communication was maintained via our Project Manager who ensured all issues were identified and suitable mitigation measures put in place to manage the stakeholders' concerns.